Contractors may apply for an annual permit by providing the following:

 On occasion, it is necessary to work after the typically allowed work hours for reasons of safety or due to the location or nature of the work.
 When this is the case, contractors are required to get an off-hours letter of authorization.
-Fill out the Off Hours Letter of Authorization PDF form and it will be reviewed and approved by the Neighborhood Services Office (480-350-8234).
+Fill out the Off Hours Application and it will be reviewed and approved by the Neighborhood Services Office (480-350-8234).

 To temporarily close your neighborhood street for a party or BBQ, complete the steps below:

 - Fill out a block party petition at least two business days in advance of your party - The petition must include the written approval of the head of household of each residence which abuts the street proposed for the block party.
 In addition, if any non-block resident is denied access because of the closure, his or her approval is also required.
 Block party permit/petition PDF - email the permit/petition to: firstname.lastname@example.org.
 For safety purposes, the city may require those organizing the party to hire Tempe police officers to direct and control traffic adjacent to the block party.